Kage-za/Excursion/README.md

 # Excursion
+Author: Kevin Thompson
-WebPage advertises a mobile appl which helps users record and sahre their Experiences
+WebPage advertises a mobile app which helps users record and share their Experiences